Carteor/IT-Job-Market-Data-Analysis/Technical Specification.md

     2.1.1.
 For numerical columns: mean, median, mode, standard deviation, min, max.
     2.1.2.
 For categorical columns: number of unique values and the top 5 frequent values.

-2. Data Visualization:
-2.1.
-Histogram of the salary column to see its distribution.
-2.2.
-Bar plot of city to visualize the distribution of jobs by city.
-2.3.
-Bar plot of experience to see the distribution of jobs by experience level.
-2.4.
-Bar plot of employment to understand the distribution by employment type.
-   3.
 #### **2.2 Visualization**:
+- Histogram of the salary column to see its distribution.
+- Bar plot of employment to understand the distribution by employment type.
 - Plot the distribution of jobs by city.
 - Visualize the distribution of jobs by experience level.
 - Show the distribution of jobs by employment type.